Myanmar: Aung San Suu Kyi jailing sparks global outrage | DW | 06.12.2021

 Myanmar's "National Unity Government" was created after the coup by democratically elected lawmakers and considers itself a government in exile.

-Dr Sasa, spokesperson for the exiled government, spoke of a "shameful day for the rule of law justice and accountability" in Myanmar.
+Salai Maung Taing Sang, a spokesman for the exiled government better known as Dr Sasa, spoke of a "shameful day for the rule of law justice and accountability" in Myanmar.

 "The brutal military junta has today confirmed that they see themselves as above the law," he said, calling for further sanctions on assets and businesses owned by the military.